TLS encryption (HTTPS)

 Encryption: The encryption TLS provides makes sure you and the server you are connected to are the only ones to know what you are communicating about.

-You can turn on Let's Encrypt TLS for your own domain by login in as a webmaster in our Cosmos Service Centre.
-Go to Hosting > TLS Settings and turn on TLS for your preferred (sub)domain.
+You can turn on Let's Encrypt TLS for your own domain by login in as an administrator in our Service Centre.
+Go to Hosting > TLS Encryption and turn on TLS for your preferred (sub)domain.

 - Enabling TLS for an existing website